 The New Democrats: On the Social Roots of Asian American Partisan Political Behavior

 Asian Americans are increasingly voting for Democrats in national elections.
-For example, exit polls report that approximately 75% voted for Obama in 2012, and between 65% and 79% voted for Clinton in 2016, compared to only 31% in 1992 (Roper Center).
-This strong contemporary preference for Democrats amongst Asian Americans is a puzzle in view of the fact that many are of high socioeconomic status, come from countries with a communist history, or identify as Evangelical Christians – traits that typically correlate with Republican vote choice (Cain et al. 1991; Murray 2012; Wong 2015).
+For example, exit polls report that approximately 73% voted for Obama in 2012, and between 65% and 79% voted for Clinton in 2016 (Roper Center).
+This strong contemporary preference for Democrats among Asian Americans is a puzzle in view of the fact that many are of high socioeconomic status, immigrated from countries with a communist or authoritarian history, or identify as Evangelical – traits that typically correlate with Republican vote choice (Cain et al. 1991; Murray 2012; Wong 2015).

 As the American electorate becomes more diverse, many standard assumptions about the dynamics of political socialization no longer apply.
-This work contributes a novel explanation for the political socialization of new immigrant constituencies.
+This research develops a novel explanation for immigrant political socialization and shows that it contributes to partisan acquisition among Asian Americans.

 Raychaudhuri, Tanika.
 2018.
 "The Social Roots of Asian American Partisan Attitudes."
 Politics, Groups, and Identities 3(6).